ciromattia/kcc/README.md

 ### BINARY RELEASES
-You can find the latest released binary at the following links:
+You can find the latest binary at the following link:

 - **https://github.com/ciromattia/kcc/releases**